 Client User Roles

-Client user roles define client users’ access to client’s data in the Back Office application.
+Client user roles control client users’ access to client data in the Back Office application.

-- Clients have access to all available client’s data.
+Clients have access to all available client data.
 It is an administrative role that has more permissions than any other client user’s role.

-- Client Accountants have access to the most of the client’s data.
+Client Accountants have access to the client data.

-- Client Inspectors can approve or decline client’s inspections.
+Client Inspectors can approve or decline client inspections.

 Note Features available for client users depend on your Back Office application subscriptions.

-Employee roles define employees’ access to the mobile application data and features on their device.
+Employee roles control employees’ access to the mobile application data and features on their devices.